-Do you consecutively late file taxes such as corporate tax returns, GST, sales tax returns, etc. This is a big one.
-If you file late one time, not so much, but multiple times?...You are ringing a bell that says “Ding!
+Do you consecutively file taxes late?
+Such as corporate tax returns, GST, sales tax returns, etc. This is a big one.
+If you file late once, no big deal, but multiple times?...You are ringing a bell that says “Ding!
 Ding!
 Pick me!
 Pick me!”

 This is an easy one: Don’t file late!
 We can help (hint, hint)